Natural pinnacle of my wandering through China.

 Lightning went on and off like strobes on a concert, and the decibels followed beyond words.
 "Aye, a summer storm, it will leave with the same speed it came," I diagnosed the situation.
 "From this point, it could get only better anyway."
 Oh, I spoke too soon!
 Not only the truckloads of water didn't cease; it felt the opposite.
 In a while, the staircase we walked on turned into a waterfall carrying around six inches deep stream of water, mud, and junk.
 Our shoes were wrecked already, but the fast-moving water was undermining every step, and soon it became a matter of a safety hazard.
 You know it is serious when I don't have any pictures of it – holy cow, talking about a proper downpour.

 It lasted pretty much all the way to the base.
 But we got the last bus.
 Pfff.

 Back at the hotel, I found out that my cellphone, marketed as waterproof, was refusing any cooperation.
 So, I let it dry together with my wallet and literally everything I had on me.

 The next morning we took slowly after yesterday's adventure.
 I gladly found that my phone was back in business, and we went to see the Jade Valley, sometimes also called Lovers' Valley Scenic Area.

-After this, we said goodbye to the park, and to each other as my friend went back to Shanghai and I continued the adventure as I went to Hongcun.
+After this, we said goodbye to the park and each other as my friend returned to Shanghai, and I continued to Hongcun.
+Thanks for reading!